 Jinja Community Yoga

-In April 2014 Emily Ward and I travelled to Nairobi to partake in the Africa Yoga Project, Journey into Power teacher training.
-Using the Shine Centre as an inspiration we created Jinja Community yoga.
+I travelled to Nairobi to partake in the Africa Yoga Project, Journey into Power teacher training in 2014.
+Using the Shine Centre as an inspiration I created Jinja Community yoga.
 Each Saturday our community gather together for a 90 min yoga practice and after we join each other sharing breakfast.
 Our community yoga began with a handful of shy Ugandans and some friends and in 6 months has grown immensely.
 We now regularly have more then 40 yogis coming together.
-Emily and I donate a portion of our income from other classes and events we run to keep this initiative alive.
-We are always fund raising to cover the costs of mats and breakfasts, recently we organised a fundraiser through Indiegogo where the gift for donating is a 60 min yoga practice with me.
-For further information check out our facebook page
+I donate a portion of my income from other classes to train Ugandan teachers and pay their salary and run events we run to keep this initiative alive.
+My fund raising covers the costs of mats and breakfasts, a fundraiser on Indiegogo was a lovely success where the gift for donating was a 60 min pre recorded yoga practice with me.
+Pic from Abide Family Centre

 Prison Yoga Project

 April 2015 Yoga Uganda started volunteering in Jinja Main Prison.

 "Most prisoners suffer from chronic interpersonal trauma experienced early in life such as abandonment, hunger, homelessness, domestic violence, sexual abuse, bullying, discrimination, drug and alcohol abuse, and witnessing crime – including murder